 Since joining CMU in August 2016, Dan has taught the undergraduate classes Play Lab, Environments Studio IV, Persuasion, and the PhD seminar Researching By Design, and in Falll 2017 will be teaching the MDes Seminar III (Advanced Interaction & Service Design Concepts), and a Master's level elective in Experimenting with Design.
-He currently advises two PhD candidates at CMU (and two at the RCA in London) as well as MDes thesis students and undergraduate and graduate independent study projects.
+He currently advises three PhD candidates at CMU (and two at the RCA in London) as well as MDes thesis students and undergraduate and graduate independent study projects.

 In his research career, Dan has specialized in the links between design, understanding, and human action, particularly in relation to social and environmental benefit, drawing on influences from a range of fields including behavioral and decision sciences, human-computer interaction, pattern languages and cybernetics.
 He is interested in questions of how we interpret, imagine and interact with the world—institutions, the environment, cities, infrastructures, technologies and complex systems around us—how they, in turn, model us, and what the consequences could be for design which seeks to enable human agency as part of transition to more sustainable futures.
 He is currently writing a practitioner-focused book on these topics, Design with Intent.